Lagrange point: Sun–Earth

 Sun–Earth is suited for making observations of the Sun–Earth system.
 Objects here are never shadowed by Earth or the Moon and, if observing Earth, always view the sunlit hemisphere.
 The first mission of this type was the 1978 International Sun Earth Explorer 3 (ISEE-3) mission used as an interplanetary early warning storm monitor for solar disturbances.
 Since June 2015, DSCOVR has orbited the L_{1} point.
 Conversely, it is also useful for space-based solar telescopes, because it provides an uninterrupted view of the Sun and any space weather (including the solar wind and coronal mass ejections) reaches L_{1} up to an hour before Earth.
-Solar and heliospheric missions currently located around L_{1} include the Solar and Heliospheric Observatory, Wind, Aditya-L1 Mission and the Advanced Composition Explorer.
+Solar and heliospheric missions currently located around L_{1} include the Solar and Heliospheric Observatory, Wind, Aditya-L_{1} Mission and the Advanced Composition Explorer.
 Planned missions include the Interstellar Mapping and Acceleration Probe(IMAP) and the NEO Surveyor.
+Recently explored concepts have also included the positioning of a large occulting membrane at the L_{1} point, as part of a space-based solar radiation management solution to mitigate global warming.

 Sun–Earth is a good spot for space-based observatories.
 Because an object around will maintain the same relative position with respect to the Sun and Earth, shielding and calibration are much simpler.
 It is, however, slightly beyond the reach of Earth's umbra, so solar radiation is not completely blocked at L_{2}.
 Spacecraft generally orbit around L_{2}, avoiding partial eclipses of the Sun to maintain a constant temperature.
 From locations near L_{2}, the Sun, Earth and Moon are relatively close together in the sky; this means that a large sunshade with the telescope on the dark-side can allow the telescope to cool passively to around 50 K – this is especially helpful for infrared astronomy and observations of the cosmic microwave background.
 The James Webb Space Telescope was positioned in a halo orbit about L_{2} on 24 January 2022.

 Sun–Earth and are saddle points and exponentially unstable with time constant of roughly 23 days.
 Satellites at these points will wander off in a few months unless course corrections are made.